Fredrum/riftOnLinux/README.md

 ToDo:
 - Figure out how to get the display modes to allow Desktop to co-exist.
+I did find a way but it then does not work from tty.
+See wiki page.
-- Get kms-vulkan to actually use Vulkan and not OpenGL.
+- Find a easy to follow Vulkan kmsdrm/direct render example.
 - Get a stereo/multiview example using Vulkan working on Raspberry Pi4b.
 Actually this is working now see:  https://gitlab.freedesktop.org/mesa/mesa/-/issues/6882
 but running disappointingly slow even when pointing the camera to empty space.